blockchain-certificates/cert-issuer/docs/issuing.md

 - Transfer a small amount of money to the issuer address created in step 1.

 ## Configuring cert-issuer

-By default, this tool does not assume you have a bitcoin node running locally, and it uses APIs are used to look up and broadcast transactions.
-There is API support for both testnet and mainnet chains.
-[See details about installing and configuring a bitcoin node for use with cert-issuer](bitcoind.md).

 Edit your conf.ini file (the config file for this application).